Introducing Nomads Home: Lexidy’s Work From Anywhere Platform – Go Borderless Today! 🗂✅🖥

 • Proof of funds and tax documents

 This visa application must be submitted directly to the Italian Consulate in your home country, and it can take up to 120 days to get a decision.
-If successful, the applicant must also obtain the “permesso di soggiorno,” a residence card.
+If successful, you will also have to obtain the permesso di soggiorno, or Italian residence card.

 How to Get an Italian Investor Visa

-Investors can also obtain an investment visa if they help fund strategic assets in Italy.
-These should be elements that will bring future benefits to Italy’s development.
-It’s the fastest and most attractive residence visa in Italy.
+Interested in investing?
+You can obtain an investment visa if you help fund strategic assets in Italy.
+These should be elements that will bring future benefits to Italy’s development (as determined by the Italian authorities).
+It’s the fastest and most attractive residence visa in Italy for many.

-The investor has four main options to start their visa journey.
-They can either:
+As an investor, you have four main options to start your visa journey.
+You can choose to:

 • Invest €250,000 in an innovative startup